opensafely-core/backend-server/README.md

 * ./tpp-backend
   * scripts and config for tpp backend
 * ./emis-backend
-  * scripts for config for emis backend
+  * scripts and config for emis backend
+* ./test-backend
+  * scripts and config for our test backend
 * ./emis-access
   * scripts for managing emis-access VM
 * ./jobrunner